-Northeastern University 177 Huntington Avenue
+Northeastern University 177 Huntington Avenue, Floors 13 and 22

 Northeastern has a long-term lease at the 177 Huntington Tower near campus.
 This project, requiring gut renovation of multiple floors, created an open, inviting environment that brings the academic and administrative groups together.
 As a wayfinding technique in this iconic tower, color and graphics were used to create an identity for each floor.